 The award-winning long-term exhibit, “Streams of Change: Life & Industry along the Pattaconk,” is on the second floor.
 The exhibit interprets the growth and evolution of Chester and how the town adapted over 300 years.
-This exhibit won the 2011 ‘Leadership in History Award of Merit for Exhibits’ from the American Association for State & Locals History, and the 2011 ‘Award of Merit for Exhibits’ from the Connecticut League of Historical Organizations
+This exhibit won the 2011 ‘Leadership in History Award of Merit for Exhibits’ from the American Association for State & Locals History, and the 2011 ‘Award of Merit for Exhibits’ from the Connecticut League of Historical Organizations.
+This exhibit has been recently revamped with new and exciting features.

-Our first-floor seasonal exhibit for 2015 was “Pastimes in Past Times: Chester at Play,” focusing on early team sports, recreation, and games and toys at home.
+Our seasonal exhibit in 2015 was “Pastimes in Past Times: Chester at Play,” focusing on early team sports, recreation, and games and toys at home.
 The exhibit included interactive games for all ages.

 In 2013 and 2014, our seasonal exhibits, called “Over the River and Through the Woods,” focused on the origins of the town’s roads and highways; the train, trolley, ferry and steamboat services that once came to town; and early bicycling.